 - meat and fish – raw and cooked including bones

 - all dairy products such as cheese and eggs

 - bread, cakes and pastries

 - uneaten food from your plates and dishes

 - tea bags and coffee grounds

-- cooking oil, lard and fats (can be placed in a plastic bottle inside the caddy please see below)
+- cooking oil, lard and fats (can be placed in a plastic bottle inside or beside the caddy – please see below)

-We can now collect cooking oil placed in a plastic bottle (no bigger than 1 litre) from inside your food waste caddy.
+We can now collect cooking oil placed in a plastic bottle (no bigger than 1 litre) from inside your food recycling caddy.
+If it does not fit inside your caddy you can place it next to your caddy.
 We will only collect from plastic bottles and will not accept oil in glass bottles/jars or any other container.